-In 2022, our energy service company produced a total of 116 GWh of heat and steam energy for its customers.
-In 2021, the corresponding figure was approximately 121 GWh.
-In the main, this energy was produced with gas, but we also used heat pumps and an electric boiler to produce it.
+In 2023, our energy service company produced a total of 109 GWh of heat and steam energy for its customers.
+In 2022, the corresponding figure was approximately 116 GWh.
+In the main, this energy was produced with with natural gas and biogas, but we also increasingly used heat pumps and an electric boiler to produce it.
+At the end of 2023, sites combining heat pumps and other electricity-based energy production with gas already represented numerically a significant part of Auris' energy service sites.

 Our emission calculations in accordance with the GHG protocol provide a report on all of the emissions of the energy produced by AEP.
 The table below provides a detailed breakdown of our energy production in terms of our major food industry customers whose facilities are subject to the environmental reports submitted to the authorities.

-We produced approximately 75 GWh of energy for these major energy service customers in 2022.
-In 2021, the corresponding figure was approximately 81 GWh.
-This means that, compared with 2021, there was a drop in the quantity of district heat and steam produced in 2022.
+We produced approximately 73.7 GWh of energy for these major energy service customers in 2023.
+In 2022, the corresponding figure was approximately 75 GWh.
+The volume of district heat produced decreased slightly, while the amount of district steam increased slightly.
+This indicates our ability to customise our production to meet the needs of our customers.

-The energy produced for energy service customers subject to the environmental reports submitted to the authorities, GWh 2021 2022
+The energy produced for energy service customers subject to the environmental reports submitted to the authorities, GWh 2023 2022

-Steam 57.1 55.1
+Steam, GWh 56.8 55.1

-District heat 24.2 20.2
+District heat, GWh 16.9 20.2

-Total 81.3 75.3
+Total 73.7 75.3